nguoiyoujie/SWEndor/README.md

 The game requires Microsoft .NET Framework v1.1 and v2.0.
 Note that higher .NET versions up to v3.5 can also support v2.0.

 The game uses [TrueVision3D 6.5](http://www.truevision3d.com/) to perform 3D rendering and calculations.
 TV3D requires at least DirectX 8.1 and a 32-bit 3D graphics card to run properly.
+TV3D can only be run on 32-bit Windows.

 While the resource specifications may change with the project, it is recommended to have at least 2 GHz and at least 2 CPU cores for a minimum performance.
 If you have difficulty running the Main Menu at 55 - 60 FPS, your machine may be not have sufficient capacity to play the game.